Monday, 23 October 2017

 Entrance For Civil Services (IAS / IRS / IPS)

-We have the CAT exam for entry into MBA programs., GATE for M.Tech., JAM for MSc.
-And hiring and job placements happen based on one's performance in these programs.
+We have the CAT exam (an aptitude test) for entry into MBA programs.
+And hiring and job placements happen based on one's performance during their MBA program.
+Likewise, universities in USA use aptitude tests (SAT, GRE) for admission into undergraduate and postgraduate programs in universities.

-Why not have a similar entrance mechanism for a Post Graduate Program in Civil Services (IAS, IRS, IPS), provide the requisite training over two years to those who clear this entrance exam/interview, and then hire based on performance during the two year program?
+Why not have a similar entrance mechanism for a Post Graduate Program in Civil Services (IAS, IRS, IPS, IFS), provide the requisite training over two years to those who clear this entrance exam/interview, and then hire based on performance during the two year program?

 Basically check aptitude, train, evaluate, hire.